selendra/selendra-mobile-wallet/README.md

-# ZEETOMIC Mobile Application
+# SELENDRA Wallet

-### Welcome To ZEETOMIC
+### Welcome To SELENDRA

-Zeetomic is a new generation of trusted global solutions for creating a digital asset.
+Selendra is a new generation of trusted global solutions for creating a digital asset.
 Customer Loyalty, Real Estate, Vested Shares and Payment.